samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 **Notice** - The `#` iterator above, will enter into the node referenced as a value of its current result - Implying it allows you to deeply traverse nodes passed in as references.
 This is sometimes useful in combination with referenced nodes, passed in as values of other nodes.
+You should as a general rule of thumb be careful with the **[reference]** slot since it results in side effects for the caller if it passes nodes by reference into some slot.
+Such side effects are in genral terms considered a bad thing, since they result in unpredictable code.

 ### [format]